payu-india/CMS-Chatbot/docs/IOS Mobile SDK/3ds-20-flashpay-coupled-flow-ios-integration.md

 > 🚧 3DS Warnings:
 >
-> The result for device security checks like rootedDevice, isDebuggable, isEmulator and is OS Supported will be provided in result of init as given in above code example 2.1.4.
-It is left with the requestor app to handle the warnings as per the requirement.
+> The result for device security checks like rootedDevice, isDebuggable, isEmulator and is OS Supported will be provided in result of init as given in above sample code.
+It is upto requestor app to handle the warnings as per the requirement.

 ## Step 4: SDK Initialisation